Q&A with Executive Head Chef

 Our menus are developed based on my own dining experiences at restaurants I have both worked and dined at.
 Our match day menus are designed to an exceptionally high quality.
 There are 200 chefs on site on a match day and our vision of the dishes must be captured by them all in order to deliver dishes at the right standard.

-Produce is still important to me, I massively push English produce as we are the home of England Rugby.
+Produce is so important to me, I massively passionate about English produce and drive everything around that, whether it be the herbs, vegetables, meat or fish, I like to know where everything comes from and how it was treated.
 The menus are about produce and making sure our guests are having something different compared to another venue.
 We spend a lot of time in the summer in our off-season developing dishes to ensure they are exceptional.

 How do you deal with waste?

-It is a challenge, but a lot of it is about the planning to try to maximise the use of every ingredient.
+It is a challenge, we operate a circular waste strategy which is about planning to try to maximise the use of every ingredient.
 In some instances, we can reuse the wastage and utilise in stocks and sauces.
-A good example of this is the use of a celeriac, which we peel, bake in salt and serve as a plant-first option.
+A good example of this is the use of a celeriac, which we peel, bake in salt and serve as a plant-based dish.
 The peelings of the vegetable are ground down with the excess salt to create a veggie salt for other dishes; the offcuts are used for a jus on a different part of the menu; and anything else left over we reuse in stocks and soups.
 That means you could have four dishes using the same ingredient in four different ways.

 We are also committed to reducing food miles and sourcing as many products as locally as possible.